guillesanbri/zoo/README.md

 A minimal implementation of the Vision Transformer architecture as described in the ["An Image is Worth 16x16 Words"](https://arxiv.org/abs/2010.11929) paper.

 ### [Unet3D](models/unet3d.py)
 U-Net based model using 3D convolutions for regression on spatiotemporal data.
-Follows the implementation proposed in ["3D U-Net: Learning Dense Volumetric Segmentation from Sparse Annotation"](https://arxiv.org/abs/1606.06650)
+Follows the implementation proposed in ["3D U-Net: Learning Dense Volumetric Segmentation from Sparse Annotation"](https://arxiv.org/abs/1606.06650) and includes residual connection in the encoder and decoder blocks.

 ## Experiments